 A step-by-step approach to breaking unwanted habits using inversion of the four laws of behavior change.
-In this guide, we break down everything you need to know, backed by behavioral science research and real-world experience from thousands of habit builders.
+This guide provides actionable strategies backed by behavioral science research and real-world experience from thousands of habit builders.

 Why Bad Habits Are Hard to Break